pyCOARE/coare/docs/usage.rst

 -  Code updates the cool-skin temperature depression dter and thickness tkt during iteration loop for consistency.
 -  Number of iterations set to nits = 6.
--  The warm layer is not implemented in this version.
 -  Default values are included, but should probably be edited to be specific to your region.